Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 assert_eq!(v.iter().skip(1).take(4).collect::<Vec<_>>(), vec![&2, &3, &4, &5]);
 ```

-An Iterator method we used earlier, `.enumerate()`, allows us to add an index to our Iterator by changing the type of
+An Iterator method we used earlier, `.enumerate()`, allows us to add an index to our Iterator by changing the type of the iterator `T` to a tuple of `(usize, T)`.

-the iterator `T` to a tuple: `(usize, T)`.
-This can be really handy in combination with other iterators when the
+This can be really handy in combination with other iterators when the position in an iterator is important.

-position in an iterator is important.
-For example, lets say we want to filter every other item out of a `Vec`.
-We can
+Here's a silly example, we'll do a sensible one at the end of the video, but let's say we want to filter every other item out of a `Vec`.

-do that by chaining together several of the Iterators we've just learned.
+We can do that by chaining together several of the Iterators we've just learned.

+We'll take ownership of the data because we don't need the original after this.

+We'll enumerate the iterator so we get the index from the point we're at in the iterator onwards (in this case we're at the start but that might not always be the case)

+The index starts at zero so by checking the modulo of the index we can take every other item starting with the first.

+Filter doesn't change the data only decides if it should be kept or not

+Since we no longer need the index, we can map the tuple and return just the data we care about

+When we collect it we can see this method works

 ```rust
 let v1 = vec!["This", "sentence", "is", "not", "shorter"];